tky1245/adx-chart-editor/readme.md

 	-

 soontm:
-	- handle 0 slide length notations (like 1-1)
 	- fix "<", ">" pathing for positions that are not on the same circumference
 	- finish each note type function(mostly done):
 		(hold slider implementation not done)